Inukjuak: History

 The many archeological sites near Inukjuak indicate that the area has long been inhabited by the Inuit.

 At the beginning of the 20th century, the Révillon Frères company set up a fur trading post in Inukjuak, originally called Port Harrison.
 To compete with them, the Hudson's Bay Company (HBC) established a post in 1920.
 In the same year, Révillon Frères paid for Robert J. Flaherty to film Nanook of the North (released 1922) in the area.

 The HBC bought out Révillon Frères in 1936 and continued its trade monopoly here until 1958.
 In 1927 an Anglican mission was established, followed by a post office and Royal Canadian Mounted Police (RCMP) detachment in 1935, a nursing station in 1947, and a school in 1951.
 From this time on the Inuit started to give up their traditional nomadic way of life and live permanently in the community.
 A cooperative store was formed in 1962.
 Inukjuak was legally established as a municipality in 1980.

 In 1953, the Canadian government controversially relocated some of the area's inhabitants to Resolute and Grise Fiord—then in the Northwest Territories, but now part of Nunavut.
-The relocation has been described as a humanitarian gesture to save the lives of starving native people and enable them to continue a subsistence lifestyle and conversely described as a forced migration as part of a plan to establish a Canadian presence in the High Arctic and assert its sovereignty with human flagpoles.
+At the time, the relocation was described as a humanitarian gesture to save the lives of starving native people and enable them to continue a subsistence lifestyle.
+It was, in reality, a forced migration as part of a plan to establish a Canadian presence in the High Arctic and assert its sovereignty with human flagpoles.
 This relocation caused families to be split up and relocated persons faced hardships in the much more severe conditions of the far north.

 Artist Leah Nuvalinga Qumaluk was born in Inukjuak in 1934.